sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-entities/monitor-external-resources.md

 Proxy entities allow Sensu to monitor external resources on systems and devices where a Sensu agent cannot be installed, like a network switch or a website.
 You can create [proxy entities][1] with [sensuctl][8], the [Sensu API][9], and the [`proxy_entity_name` check attribute][2].
-When executing checks that include a `proxy_entity_name` or `proxy_requests` attributes, Sensu agents report the resulting event under the proxy entity instead of the agent entity.
+When executing checks that include a `proxy_entity_name` or `proxy_requests` attribute, Sensu agents report the resulting event under the proxy entity instead of the agent entity.

 {{% notice note %}}
 **NOTE**: This guide requires a running Sensu backend, a running Sensu agent, and a sensuctl instance configured to connect to the backend as a user with get, list, and create permissions for entities, checks, and events.